Research For Impact Fellowship

 Selected applicants will be awarded scholarships to complete the certified track of the online MITx MicroMasters course Designing and Running Randomized Evaluations, in which they will learn how to design and implement randomized evaluations in the field to measure the impact of social programs.

-Students who attended the in-person training (Stage 2) will be provided an opportunity to support an ongoing J-PAL randomized evaluation in India for a minimum of 2 months, enabling them to understand the practical aspects of setting up and implementing a randomized evaluation in the field.
-They will also receive mentoring from a senior Post-Doctoral Fellow at J-PAL South Asia.
+Selected students will be provided an opportunity to support an ongoing J-PAL randomized evaluation in India for a minimum of 2 months, enabling them to understand the practical aspects of setting up and implementing a randomized evaluation in the field.
+In addition, they will be invited to attend an in-person training led by J-PAL staff on primary data collection in the field, including how to choose appropriate indicators, design good survey instruments, pilot and refine a survey, and develop field protocols.
+Throughout this stage, they will also receive mentoring from senior staff at J-PAL South Asia.

 The applicant must:

 - Be registered in a university in India.

 - Be pursuing a PhD programme in Economics, Public Policy, Public Health or a related empirical field of study.

 For any questions on the Fellowship or application form, contact [email protected]

 - For questions specifically on the MicroMasters course, please reach out to [email protected] (keeping [email protected] CC-ed) with the subject line ‘Research for Impact Fellowship’